Wi-Fi 7 Enterprise Deployment: An Engineer’s Playbook

 • EMLSR (Enhanced Multi-Link Single Radio) — one radio chain listens on both links for low-power steady-state, then wakes a second chain only when a larger transaction starts.
 Power-efficient; common in phones and IoT.

 The real MLO win in 2026 is not throughput aggregation.
 It is redundancy and roam time.
 An MLO-capable client with links on 5 and 6 GHz holds continuity when one band hits interference, a DFS event, or a channel-width downshift — without a full re-authentication cycle.
-In combination with 802.11k/v/r fast roaming, this produces roam behavior that approaches wired failover for the clients that support it.
+In combination with 802.11k/v/r fast roaming, the full enterprise network services portfolio, this produces roam behavior that approaches wired failover for the clients that support it.
 Vendor demos showing 4× throughput from MLO are running lab clients on STR-capable silicon that is not in the enterprise fleet yet.
 Our design guidance: assume NSTR/EMLSR behavior in the client mix for the next two to three years, architect MLO primarily for resilience, and re-evaluate throughput aggregation once STR silicon reaches mainstream endpoints.
 This shapes how we lay out cells across verticals from casino gaming floors to warehouse and 3PL environments.

 320 MHz Channels and the 6 GHz AFC Dependency